EGA-archive/beacon2-ri-tools-v2/README.md

 ### Acknowledgements

-Thanks to all the [EGA archive](https://ega-archive.org/) team especially Jordi Rambla for supporting, helping and making possible the development of this tool.
+Thanks to all the [EGA archive](https://ega-archive.org/) team, and specially:
+* Jordi Rambla, for guiding, supporting, helping and making possible the development of this tool.